LCC Worker Benefit Plans

 When Can I Retire?

 Your normal retirement date is your 65th birthday.
 You may choose to postpone your retirement up to the end of the year in which you reach age 71.
-Under the DB plan you can retire as early as age 55 with a reduction to your pension income, provided you have completed at least two years of credited service.
-However, if you are age 62 and the total of your age plus credited service equals 85 or more at the time your employment terminates, you can retire without any reduction to your pension.
+Under the DB plan you can retire as early as age 55 with a reduction to your pension income.
+However, if you are age 62 and the total of your age plus credited service equals 85 or more at the time your employment terminates, you can retire without a reduction to your pension.
 Under the DC plan you can retire as early as age 55, however, the longer you remain employed and contributing to the DC, the greater the amount in your account from both the contributions and the effect of compounding investment returns in your account.

 What Can I Expect from my Pension Plan?